v0i4/OTP_Banking/README.md

 # ExBanking

-OTP_banking: a pure elixir application that store state in memory using GenServer
+OTP_banking: a pure elixir application that stores state in memory using GenServer